 Westminster has declared a climate emergency – our commitment to becoming a carbon neutral council by 2030 and carbon neutral city by 2040.

-The council is developing 780 high-quality, sustainable homes at the Ebury Bridge estate in Pimlico.
+We are developing 780 high-quality, sustainable homes at the Ebury Bridge estate in Pimlico.
 The ambitious low carbon scheme will use 90 per cent less carbon than the existing estate, and ‘grey water recycling’ will be used to supply water for everyday household functions.
 The development will also be almost entirely car-free (with disabled car parking only and 2,000 cycle spaces), in order to encourage walking and cycling, while reducing air and noise pollution in the area.
 It will also see the planting of 270 new trees, flowerbeds and plants, to help increase biodiversity throughout the area.

 Healthy Streets Everyday is a project run by Cross River Partnership which aims to improve local air quality, increase cycling and walking rates, and provide more open and green space on our streets for people.